humberto-jr/catalyst/modules/README.md

 **libcuda.h**: Provides the `cuda` and `cuda::blas` namespaces alongside safe wrappers over the [CUDA](https://developer.nvidia.com/cuda-zone#) API.
 In particular, it defines the array-like type `dev<T>` which handles dynamically allocated buffers of type `T` in device memory and the `cuda::blas::frontend` type to manage BLAS functions executing on GPUs, using the [cuBLAS](https://developer.nvidia.com/cublas) backend library.

-**numerov.h**: Provides the `numerov` namespace and implements various algorithms based on the [renormalized Numerov method](http://dx.doi.org/10.1063/1.436421) to integrate single and multichannel Schrodinger equations, and to compute closely related quantities such as a reactance matrix, scattering matrix, and evaluation of bound states.
+**numerov.h**: Provides the `numerov` namespace and implements various algorithms and types based on the [renormalized Numerov method](http://dx.doi.org/10.1063/1.436421) to integrate single and multichannel Schrodinger equations, and to compute closely related quantities such as reactance matrix, scattering matrix, and evaluation of bound states.